 San Marcos: The city passed a rule that requires landlords to give 90 days written notice to tenants before they can issue a notice to vacate, prior to filing for eviction.
 The tenant has the right to make up for unpaid rent during this 90 days.
 Tenants have a right to get this 90 days notice until the City Council ends San Marcos' disaster declaration.

 Austin: Austin residential tenants have seven days to pay missed rent before the landlord can file eviction for nonpayment.

 CARES Act Notice

 The CARES Act Section 4024 gave renters a number of protections that have since expire.
-However, the act still requires some landlords to give an extra 30-day notice in addition to the notice Texas law requires.
-Note that this extra notice is only for evictions due to unpaid rent.
+However, the act may still require some landlords to give an extra 30-day notice in addition to the notice Texas law requires.

-    The CARES Act notice requirement applies to any property that is "insured, guaranteed, supplemented, or assisted in any way, by any officer or agency of the Federal Government."
-That means you are entitled to a 30-Day Notice to Vacate if your landlord:
+The CARES Act notice requirement applied to any property that is "insured, guaranteed, supplemented, or assisted in any way, by any officer or agency of the Federal Government."
+There is some disagreement about whether this requirement is still in effect.
+However, many advocates believe that tenants are still entitled to a 30-Day Notice to Vacate if the landlord: